Skip to a Section

 Inflation vs. Spending

 Prices on vehicles are inflating faster than wages are increasing.
-“Real-dollar spending on new cars and trucks has gone up by $5,299 over the past ten years,” says Grimes, “while the real annual wage has gone up by $3,646.”
+Costs have gone up by $5,299 just within the past ten years.
+Meanwhile, the real annual wage has only gone up by $3,646.

 So what can you do?
 Well, you shouldn’t purchase a car that you cannot afford.
 You should also research car loan terms and the price of the actual vehicle.
 However, many Americans do not research before heading to the car dealership, often leading to poor decisions when the car salesman asks you to add on to loans with ridiculous maintenance packages.